 Who says functional can’t be fashionable?

-On July 23, face masks and coverings were declared mandatory in metropolitan Melbourne and Mitchell Shire in Victoria, but many Australians have already been wearing them every day, and more and more local designers are adding them to their ranges.
+On September 27, wearing a fitted face mask was made mandatory in Victoria – with scarves, bandanas and face shields no longer acceptable.
+But many Australians have already been wearing them every day, and more and more local designers are adding them to their ranges.